 Bird pressure on hive productivity

-I notice that we have a diversity of insect eating birds who congregate around our hives in the morning.
-Do you think that the swarms are large enough to sustain the losses from these birds, and what sort of impact will they have on honey production?
-My sense is that it could be negligible and that we should allow them to take the bees they can, especially as they do not hang around the hives all day.
-What are your thoughts?
+I notice that we have a diversity of insect-eating birds that congregate around our hives in the morning.
+Do you think that the swarms are large enough to sustain the losses from these drongos; what sort of impact will they have on honey production?

 Each bee will collect about a teaspoon of honey in her life time; it's a significant threat.
+It means that each drongo could cost you up to three 500 gram bottles per day; value about R300.

 The problem looking at the bigger picture is that the drongo makes a great contribution to keeping other insects under control; they are an important part of the ecological cycle.